Co-Director and Attending Physician, Adolescent Medicine (he/him)

-Our co-founding Director, Robert Garofalo, MD, MPH, is board-certified in pediatrics and adolescent medicine.
-Dr. Garofalo also directs Lurie Children’ s Adolescent/Young Adult HIV Program, the Division of Adolescent Medicine, and the Center for Gender, Sexuality and HIV Prevention through the Lurie Children’s Research Center.
+Robert Garofalo, MD, MPH, is board-certified in pediatrics and adolescent medicine.
+Dr. Garofalo also directs Lurie Children’ s Adolescent/Young Adult HIV Program, the Division of Adolescent Medicine, and the Center for Gender, Sexuality and HIV Prevention through Stanley Manne Children’s Research Institute.
 He is Associate Professor of Pediatrics and Preventive Medicine at Northwestern University’s Feinberg School of Medicine.
 He is a national expert on lesbian, gay, bisexual and transgender (LGBT) health issues, as well as adolescent sexuality and HIV infection.
 Dr. Garofalo provides direct clinical care as a member of this team.
 View Dr. Garofalo's profile video.

-Lisa Simons, MD, is a physician at Lurie Children’s Division of Adolescent Medicine and an Instructor of Pediatrics at Northwestern University Feinberg School of Medicine.
-She completed her pediatric residency at Johns Hopkins Children’s Center and her fellowship in Adolescent Medicine at Children’s Hospital of Los Angeles, where she trained at the Center for Transyouth Health and Development, one of the country’s largest clinics providing care for gender non-conforming and transgender youth.
-Dr. Simons provides direct clinical care as a physician in the Gender and Sex Development program.
+Dr. Simons is an attending physician in The Potocsnak Family Division of Adolescent and Young Adult Medicine and an Assistant Professor of Pediatrics at Northwestern University's Feinberg School of Medicine.
+She is board-certified in Pediatrics and Adolescent Medicine.
+Dr. Simons attended medical school at Sackler School of Medicine in Tel Aviv and completed her pediatric residency at Johns Hopkins Children’s Center in Baltimore.
+She completed her Adolescent Medicine fellowship at Children’s Hospital of Los Angeles, where she trained at the Center for Transyouth Health and Development.

-Dr. Chen received her PhD (2012) and MA (2008) in Clinical Psychology from Temple University, her BA (2004) from the University of Michigan, and completed her internship (2012) and post-doctoral training (2013) in clinical child and pediatric psychology at Lurie Children’s.
+Dr. Chen received her PhD (2012) and MA (2008) from Temple University, her BA (2004) from the University of Michigan, and completed her pre-doctoral internship (2012) and post-doctoral fellowship (2013) in clinical child and pediatric psychology at Lurie Children’s.

 Claire Coyne, PhD is a medical psychologist in the Division of Adolescent Medicine and Assistant Professor of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine.
 Her clinical training and work has focused broadly on providing evidence-based individual, family and group treatments for at-risk youth and their families, including youth exposed to childhood trauma and transgender and gender-nonconforming youth.
 Dr. Coyne collaborates with the Center for Childhood Resilience to promote the use of evidence-based interventions and trauma-informed practices in community and school settings.
 Dr. Coyne provides direct clinical care through the Gender & Sex Development Program.

 Dr. Coyne received her PhD in Clinical Science from the Department of Psychological and Brain Sciences at Indiana University (2014), and her BA (2004) from the University of Chicago.
-She completed her pre-doctoral internship (2014) and post-doctoral fellowship (2015) in clinical and pediatric psychology at Lurie Children’s Hospital.
+She completed her pre-doctoral internship (2014) and post-doctoral fellowship (2015) in clinical and pediatric psychology at Lurie Children’s.

 Noopur Gangopadhyay, MD, is an Assistant Professor of Plastic Surgery.
 Dr. Gangopadhyay completed specialty training in both craniofacial/pediatric plastic surgery reconstruction and microsurgery, with fellowships at The University of Texas Southwestern Medical Center and The University of Texas M.D.
 Anderson Cancer Center.
 Dr. Gangopadhyay specializes in congenital, traumatic, and oncologic reconstruction, performing a wide variety of plastic surgery procedures for pediatric patients.